 How College Mentors Can Foster Student Success

-Having adequate support that you can rely on during these times improves your experience and ability to succeed.
-This support can come from many places, including mentors who share what they learned when they underwent similar transitions.
+Having adequate support during these times can improve your experience and your ability to succeed.
+This support can come from many places, including mentors who share with you what they learned when they underwent similar transitions in their lives.

-Formal mentorship programs are also common on college campuses.
+Formal mentorship programs are also common at high schools and on college campuses.
 The goals of these programs include increased retention and graduation rates, higher academic achievement, and guided career exploration.

 Not everyone is an effective college mentor or willing to devote the time and attention this kind of relationship requires.
 You'll need to keep in mind several characteristics as you look for and connect with mentors in your life.